About This Initiative

 The Las Vegas Community Healing Garden is a place of healing and respect for those who were lost on October 1.
 Your support will help maintain the plants, flowers, trees, and other amenities in the garden, including the memorial waterfall feature, and will help ensure the serenity of this beautiful garden will last for following generations.

-In addition to improving the economic and social environment of communities, public art is credited with reducing crime and graffiti.
+In addition to building community pride and improving the economic and social environment of communities, public art is credited with reducing crime and graffiti.
 Numerous studies in cities across the country cite the impact of public art on safety and community well-being.
 Most importantly, public art engages the community and helps to create more vibrant neighborhoods where people want to live and visit.

 Partnership Opportunities